skeezerbean/AO-Auto-Login/README.md

 Tooltips should answer most question on the controls.

 Note - if AO needs a patch then you'll need to launch AO through the normal launcher and let it patch before this app will work again.
 This is a limitation of AO itself.

+1.0.0.1 - Added combobox to be able to list multiple AO installations, such as having old + new client and being able to choose between which to launch.
+Same with command line arguments in case those change.
+Default args are launching "[..]\anarchyonline.exe IA700453413 IP7505 DU"